itristenx/nova-universe/README.md

   messages.
   - `API_URL` – base URL of the backend API for ticket submission.
   - Optional: `SLACK_PORT` (default `3001`).

+## Theme-Based Logo Configuration

+Nova Universe applications automatically load appropriate logos based on the current theme:

+### Logo Assets Location
+- **Core Admin UI**: `apps/core/nova-core/public/`
+- **Pulse Dashboard**: `apps/pulse/public/`

+### Required Logo Files
+- `logo.png` – Logo for light theme
+- `logo-dark.png` – Logo for dark theme (automatically used when dark mode is enabled)

+### Logo Loading Behavior
+- Applications automatically detect the current theme setting
+- Light theme displays `logo.png`
+- Dark theme displays `logo-dark.png`
+- Fallback: If `logo-dark.png` is missing, `logo.png` is used for all themes
+- Error fallback: If both logos fail to load, a default icon is displayed

+### Customizing Logos
+1. Replace the logo files in each app's `public/` directory
+2. Keep the same filenames: `logo.png` and `logo-dark.png`
+3. Recommended dimensions: 200x60px for optimal display
+4. Ensure both light and dark variants are provided for the best user experience

+The logo will be automatically updated in the application header and sidebar without requiring any configuration changes.

 ## Development